TebogoTS/StudyNotes_Python/studynotes.md

 Functional programming emphasizes the use of functions that produce outputs based on inputs without changing state or data.

+Functional programming is a style of writing code that focuses on using functions as the main building blocks of a program.
+In this style, functions behave like mathematical functions: they take inputs, perform some operations, and produce outputs without changing or modifying any data outside their scope.

+Think of functional programming as a set of actions, almost like a recipe of formula, where each action (function) takes something in, does something specific, and gives you something back without messing with other thngs around it.

 ### Example of functional programming
 ```
 def square(x):